 For more information about this project contact Ryan Harlow at:

 Or call the 24/7 Construction Hotline at 206-296-7432.

-If you’d like to receive email or text updates on the Sedimentation tanks seismic upgrade:
+If you’d like to receive email or text updates on current projects at the West Point Treatment Plant:

 In 2017, King County began an alternatives analysis process to identify the best way to upgrade the sedimentation tanks to meet seismic standards.
 Several alternatives were studied and considered, including options to upgrade the existing framing or removing the roof altogether.
 Following alternatives analysis, the County determined the best approach was to remove the roof.
 Removing the roof reduced both the overall project cost and upgrades required for the facility.
 The sedimentation tanks have been operating continuously since 1966.
 The project will also include an upgrade of the existing odor control system, which was installed in the late 1990s.